Laurence Fox: 2024 Fox v Yassin libel lawsuit

+Criminal cases

 2023 ULEZ protest arrest

 On 4 October 2023, it was reported that Fox had been arrested by police on suspicion of conspiring to commit criminal damage to ULEZ cameras and encouraging or assisting offences to be committed.
 He was reported as having said on the previous day in an interview on Rumble that he declared support for a ULEZ vigilante group, saying: "I encourage them to tear down every single camera there is and I will be joining them [...]
 I am pretty close with several and I will be out there with my angle grinder."

 In May 2025, it was reported that Fox had been charged with intentionally encouraging or assisting the commission of an offence, and was expected to appear in court to answer the charge.